rferg/tandem-blog-posts/rails-mediator/part-2-domain-events/article.md

 ![Tag is no longer coupled to the notifications area because it sends events through the mediator](images/events-with-mediator.png)

 How does this work?
 We will want all of our models to have the ability to dispatch domain events.
 So we'll have `add_domain_event` as a method on the base class `ApplicationRecord`.
 This method adds events to an internal array, which will be exposed via another public method `domain_events`.
 Then we'll add an `after_save` callback on `ApplicationRecord` that gets these `domain_events` and publishes them to the mediator, which will in turn send them to the appropriate handlers.
-Domain events will be published as `Mediate::Notification`s, which can have multiple handlers.
+Domain events will be published as `Mediate::Notification`s.
+Recall from [Part 1](../part-1-intro-and-controllers/article.md) that notifications can have multiple handlers and do not return anything to the notification publisher.
 We choose the `after_save` callback (instead of `after_commit`) because we want any additional database writes made by the event handlers to be part of the same transaction as the originating operation.

 That's the overview, now let's look at the details.
 First, we'll create a base class for events that inherits from `Mediate::Notification` and has a `published` attribute.